 Installation of horizontally integrated software to solve information processing problems.
 Integrated software functions in the microcomputer environment, such as electronic spreadsheets, data base, graphics, telecommunications and programming languages.

 CSC 250 Introduction to Assembly Language /3 cr. hrs./4 periods (3 lec., 1 lab)

-$\square$ Prerequisites: CSC 130 or 131 and one of the following: CSC 140, 160, 175 or 230.
+□ Prerequisites: CSC 130 or 131, and 140 or 160 or 170.